GracilianoOG/2d-canvas-shooter/README.md

 _Survive and destroy as many circles as you can!
 The more you play, the harder it gets!
 Do you have the "balls" to do it?_

 After learning so much HTML, CSS and JavaScript, the idea to create a little game came into mind.
-I grew up playing flash games, especially top down shooters, like SAS: Zombie Assault and Decision.
+I grew up playing flash games, especially top down shooters like SAS: Zombie Assault and Decision.
 My idea was to create something simple but from scratch to practice what I've learned so far.
 I took some ideas from one of the Chris Course's videos because I enjoyed his project a lot (and learned so much from it).
-I would like to move to a proper game engine or framework like Godot or Phaser.
+I would like to move to a proper game engine or framework like Godot or Phaser in the near future.

 ## 🎯 Objectives with its Development